A1meida/A1meida/README.md

 - 👋 Hi, I’m @A1meida
-- 👀 I’m interested in java development
+- 👀 I’m interested in java & python development
-- 🌱 I’m currently learning using Android Studio
-- 💞️ I’m looking to collaborate on new Android Projects
+- 💞️ Searching for frontend python developer to work with
 - 📫 How to reach me manuelcanalmeida2007@gmail.com

 <!---